We can help

-Where the owner is required, under an unconditional agreement for the sale of the premises, to give the purchaser vacant possession, 42 days notice is required.
-In any other case, 90 day notice is required.
+Where the owner is required, under an unconditional agreement for the sale of the premises, to give the purchaser vacant possession, 90 days notice is required.
 If there are any fixed-term lease agreements in place during the sale of the property, then the tenant may stay until the end of their lease, meaning that the buyer must acquire the property as an investment property and honor the existing fixed term tenancy.

 How much notice do I need to give when I want to vacate?

-The tenant needs to give 21 days’ notice in writing to vacate a periodic agreement.
-For a fixed term tenancy if the fixed term is for longer than 90 days, the tenancy will automatically become a periodic tenancy when it expires unless the landlord or the tenant gives notice to say they don’t want that to happen.
-This notice must be given between 90 and 21 days before the end of the fixed term.
+The tenant needs to give 28 days’ notice in writing to vacate a periodic agreement.
+For a fixed term tenancy if the fixed term is for longer than 90 days, the tenancy will automatically become a periodic tenancy when it expires.

 What do I need to do to get my bond back as quickly as possible?